Organisation of VINCI’s corporate governance

 The Board of Directors has the duties and responsibilities laid down in law as well as those set forth in its internal rules, all of which are exercised through its ordinary meetings (planned in advance) and extraordinary meetings (convened as necessary) as well as the activities of its specialised committees.
 The Board’s proceedings are organised by its Chairman and those of its specialised committees by their respective chairs.
 Discussions of certain matters, including strategy, the effectiveness of the governance system and the various issues relating to corporate social responsibility (CSR), are supervised by the Chair of the Strategy and CSR Committee and/or the Lead Director, as appropriate.

-The Board of Directors has moreover set up several committees, including the Strategy and CSR Committee whose meetings all directors are welcome to attend and which provides directors with additional insight on social and environmental affairs.
-The relevance of this organisational approach, and in particular the decision to combine the roles of Chairman and Chief Executive Officer, is a regular topic of discussion at Board meetings and during external assessments of the Board, carried out with the assistance of independent consultants every three years.
+The relevance of the organisational approach adopted, and in particular the decision to combine the roles of Chairman and Chief Executive Officer, is a regular topic of discussion at Board meetings and during external assessments of the Board, carried out with the assistance of independent consultants every three years.
 It guarantees that directors are kept properly informed and allows for the efficient preparation of the decisions they are asked to consider as part of the Board’s procedures.

 VINCI’s model based on the autonomy of managers, responsibility and cross-cutting values has showed itself to be particularly effective.
 The strong cohesion between the approach adopted by the Board of Directors and its implementation on the ground, aided by the short and efficient chain of command under the leadership of the Chairman and Chief Executive Officer, largely contribute to this success.